dkgaraujo/copyall/README.md

-# copyall

-This terminal utility copies all or some files in a directory into a single file.
+copyall is a terminal utility copies all or some files in a directory into a single file.

 # Usage